cmoroney/cmoroney.github.io/stackoverflow-questions/README.md

 StackOverflow has published a public dataset containing all forum activity between 2008 and 2022.
 The largest table, `questions`, contains over 24 million rows of post content and metadata.

 This dataset is accessible via Google BigQuery here: https://cloud.google.com/bigquery/public-data

+Note: most EDA performed was done inside GCP and not saved.
+I did not plan on creating a write up for this until far into the project.
+I will recreate my EDA process when I have time and update this page.

 ## Problem
 Over the years, the userbase has grown quite a bit and as a consequence the number of unanswered questions has grown with it.